pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 You should see screen with warning about no sufficient rights to see the GKE Cluster object, however, you can still navigate to "Workloads" where you can deploy applications on the GKE Cluster.

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/gcp-gke-workloads1.png">

+## 6. Amazon Web Services access

+From Chrome web browser on your desktop, please open URL [https://fwardzic.signin.aws.amazon.com/console](https://fwardzic.signin.aws.amazon.com/console)

+Enter your credentials that you can find on the paper sheet.